 PowerPC: A standard RISC microprocessor family.

-power supply (KPS): The system base unit is equipped with one redundant power supply, providing power and power regulation to all the system components.
+power supply (KPS): The system base unit is equipped with a power supply module, providing power and power regulation to all the system components.
+Optionally the redundancy features can be provided.
 See redundant power supply.

 PPI: Parallel Port Interface.